Best Mattress

 6 comments

-The UK mattress market, particularly the mattress-in-a-box market, is really confusing.
-So I set up this website to help you decide which mattress is best for you – depending on your sleeping style, desired mattress firmness and so on.
-I try to be impartial and don’t let anything influence what I write here.
+So I set up this website, almost by accident, to help people in the UK decide which mattress is best for them – depending on sleeping style, mattress firmness and so on.

 So without further ado…